Executive Committee (ExCom)

 Executive Committee – Secretary

-Kristian Ørmen is the Domain Specialist at Larsen Data and was elected as Secretary of the Registrar Stakeholder Group in July 2017.
+Kristian Ørmen is the Domain Specialist at Larsen Data and was elected as Secretary of the Registrar Stakeholder Group in July 2017, and re-elected to serve a second term concluding in June 2020.
 The Secretary assists the Chair in conducting Stakeholder Group business as well as other duties including managing the groups’ ballots and elections, taking and distributing minutes at meetings, conveying information to the members, management of the web site, and encouraging new members to join.

 The Registrar Stakeholder Group elects three GNSO representatives and one Nominating Committee member.